LL-Pengfei/CS1010-AY1819S1-Personal/docs/style.md

 ## 4. Avoid Negated Variable or Function Names

-Negated variables often results in hard-to-read double-negatives in an expression like `!is_not_err`.
+Negated variables often result in hard-to-read double-negatives in an expression like `!is_not_err`.

 So, avoid `is_not_error`, `is_not_found`, `is_not_valid`, `cannot_open_file`.
 Instead, we prefer `is_error`, `is_found`, `is_valid`, `can_open_file` etc.